-Victoria Falls, described by the Kololo tribe living in the area in the 1800s as ‘Mosi-oa-Tunya’ – ‘the Smoke that Thunders’ and in more modern terms as ‘the greatest known curtain of falling water’.
+Victoria Falls, described by the Kololo tribe living in the area in the 1800’s as ‘Mosi-oa-Tunya’ – ‘the Smoke that Thunders’, and in more modern terms as ‘the greatest known curtain of falling water’.
 Victoria Falls are a spectacular sight of awe-inspiring beauty and grandeur on the Zambezi River, bordering Zambia and Zimbabwe.

 Victoria Falls is a Malaria Area – please consult with your doctor

-It’s an early morning departure to Chobe National Park where we will have the opportunity to enjoy an abundance of wildlife on our game drives.
+Day 10 Tuesday Jan 28: Victoria Falls – Chobe – Victoria Falls Early morning departure to Chobe National Park where we will have the opportunity to enjoy an abundance of wildlife on our game drives.